College of Humanities and Natural Sciences

-With majors in Biological Sciences, Chemistry, English, Environment, History, Languages and Cultures, Mathematical Sciences, Philosophy, Physics, Psychological Sciences and Religious Studies, the College of Humanities and Natural Sciences teaches students how to think, how to write, how to research, how to learn.
+The College of Humanities and Natural Sciences offers academic programs that teach students how to think, how to write, how to research, and how to learn.

-The College offers teaching certification, pre-law and pre-health programs with professional advisors, as well as professional and student tutors in the Writing Across the Curriculum lab, Academic Resource Center, Language Lab, and Math Lab.
-These resources are available to all students at the University.
+At Loyola, you can become a certified secondary teacher in English, History, the Natural Sciences, Mathematics, or Foreign Language.
+You can study pre-law, and pre-health programs with professional advisors, and benefit from professional and student tutors in the Writing Across the Curriculum lab, Academic Resource Center, Language Lab, and Math Lab.

 Graduates of our programs have been awarded prestigious Rhodes, British Marshall, Mellon, Davies-Jackson and Fulbright scholarships.
 Learn more about our academic programs »

 Students in the College of Humanities and Natural Sciences have distinguished themselves in undergraduate research.
 Learn more about current research projects »

 English Professor Christopher Schaberg interviewed by Los Angeles Review of Books about the book series Object Lessons